-You could also creates apps that do cool things with the music on your phone: apps that for example create a little fun light show based on the song rhythms, or apps that make the music sound better on the phone, etc.
+You could also create apps that do cool things with the music on your phone: apps that for example create a little fun light show based on the song rhythms or apps that make the music sound better on the phone, etc.

 - Become An Orchestra or Ensemble Musician

 If you get into a world-class orchestra like the Boston Pops, you make amazing money and get lots of benefits.